-Norway has made significant advances in terms of digitalisation in E-governance and E-commerce.
-Almost every sector and sub-sector of the Norwegian economy is digitalised, although to differing degrees.
+Norway has made significant advances in terms of digitalisation in E-governance and E-commerce, and almost every sector and sub-sector of the Norwegian economy is digitalised.

 Norway is currently supporting Serbia in preparing important steps in the digital transformation process, in line with EU standards.
 We spoke with H.E.
 Arne Sannes Bjørnstad, Ambassador of Norway to Serbia, about these and other related topics, including the potential for our two countries to cooperate in the ICT sector.

 Do you expect the digital transformation process to connect us or deepen the gap between the economies of the Nordic countries and the Western Balkans?

 Serbia is closing the gap and will connect us.
 While being impressed by the strong political will to digitalise Serbia, it does, however, worry me that not enough attention seems to be paid to information security.
 Digitisation brings vulnerabilities as well as opportunities.

 What know-how and experience can Norway share with Serbia when it comes to improving public and commercial E-services?

 We work with the Serbian government to prepare legislation on information security in line with EU standards.
 This is probably our most important contribution.
 We want to be a partner in E-governance.
 On E-commerce, the market will decide.

 While being impressed by the strong political will to digitalise Serbia, it does however worry me that not enough attention seems to be paid to information security.
 Digitisation brings vulnerabilities as well as opportunities